wadetregaskis/swift-evolution/proposals/NNNN-remove-parenthesis-requirement-for-opaque-and-existential-types.md

 ## Detailed design

-Describe the design of the solution in detail.
+**TODO: Describe the design of the solution in detail.
 If it involves new syntax in the language, show the additions and changes to the Swift grammar.
 If it's a new API, show the full API and its documentation comments detailing what it does.
-The detail in this section should be sufficient for someone who is *not* one of the authors to be able to reasonably implement the feature.
+The detail in this section should be sufficient for someone who is *not* one of the authors to be able to

-Counter-examples, where parenthesis will remain required in order to clarify intent, include `any P & Q?`.  **TODO: more examples**
+Counter-examples, where parenthesis will remain required in order to clarify intent, include `any P & Q?`.  **TODO: more examples** reasonably implement the feature.**

 **TODO: flesh out the details of interactions with other type declaration syntax**